Contact Us

 Engineering

-The Off-Balance-Sheet Liability That Kills Deals
+The Off-Balance-Sheet Liability That Changes Deals

 If you were buying a manufacturing plant, you wouldn't just look at the P&L. You would walk the factory floor.
 You would check if the machinery was rusted, if the safety protocols were followed, and if the building was up to code.